2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 - Complimentary group transfers and baggage handling if arriving on the day of departure between airport and the ship

 - Complimentary group transfers and baggage handling on day of arrival back into port between the port and the airport

 - Complimentary state room deliveries during turndown service

 - Air travel to and from Tahiti (no air travel at all)

 - Internet Wi-Fi access throughout your entire cruise (It is available but only at extra cost).

 - cruise fuel surcharges (if they are mandated).
 Should the global price of oil experience a major uptick due to war or some other extreme condition the cruise company reserves the right to bill us an additional amount.

-- deluxe shipboard beverages
+- deluxe shipboard beverages (alcoholic drinks)

 - shore excursions